zhangjackey/gpdb/gpMgmt/go-utils/README.md

 	$ brew install go

-In order to have your $GOPATH and $PATH set up properly when you enter this directory you should install `direnv`.
-On macOS you can install this by running this command:

-    $ brew install direnv

-Then follow the instructions here: https://github.com/direnv/direnv#setup

-Once you've set up `direnv`, assuming the .envrc file is in this directory and that you have either opened a new session or sourced your .bashrc, when you exit and enter the go-utils directory, you will see the following:

-	direnv: loading .envrc
-	direnv: export ~GOPATH ~PATH

-The reason for installing and setting up direnv to set your $GOPATH upon entering this directory is that we are using a non-standard $GOPATH: the gpMgmt/go-utils sub-directory of gpdb source.
-In order to avoid conflicting with the standard $GOPATH used as a convention in most Golang projects, we are setting this custom $GOPATH only when you enter the gpMgmt/go-utils sub-directory.
+For our Go utilities, we are using a non-standard $GOPATH: the gpMgmt/go-utils sub-directory of gpdb source.
+When developing with these utilities, set your GOPATH and PATH variables as follows:

+	export GOPATH=$HOME/workspace/gpdb/gpMgmt/go-utils
+	export PATH=$HOME/workspace/gpdb/gpMgmt/go-utils/bin:$PATH

 ### Support for IDE development

-If you are using an IDE, depending on the IDE, you may need to provide it with the custom $GOPATH by adding it to your .bashrc or .bash_profile (not relying on direnv).
+If you are using an IDE, depending on the IDE, you may need to provide it with the custom GOPATH by adding the above lines to your .bashrc or .bash_profile file.

-	cat >> ~/.bashrc <<EOF
-	export GOPATH=$HOME/workspace/gpdb/gpMgmt/go-utils:$HOME/go
-	export PATH=$HOME/workspace/gpdb/gpMgmt/go-utils/bin:$HOME/go/bin:$PATH
-	EOF